Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/databricks-configs.md

 When you set [`use_replace_on_for_insert_overwrite`](/reference/global-configs/databricks-changes#use-replace-on-for-insert_overwrite-strategy) to `False` in SQL warehouses, dbt truncates (empties) the entire table before inserting new data.
 This replaces all rows in the table each time the model runs, which can increase run time and cost for large datasets

-If no `partition_by` or `liquid_clustered_by` is specified, then the `insert_overwrite` strategy will atomically replace all contents of the table, overriding all existing data with only the new records.
+If you don't specify `partition_by` or `liquid_clustered_by`, then the `insert_overwrite` strategy will atomically replace all contents of the table, overriding all existing data with only the new records.
 The column schema of the table remains the same, however.
 This can be desirable in some limited circumstances, since it minimizes downtime while the table contents are overwritten.
 The operation is comparable to running `truncate` and `insert` on other databases.
 For atomic replacement of Delta-formatted tables, use the `table` materialization (which runs `create or replace`) instead.

 <Tabs
   defaultValue="source"